Title

 DISCUSSION / BACKGROUND

 Parks and recreation development impact mitigation fees were first collected on the District's behalf in 1998.
-The current fees are based on a Fee Nexus Study and Report (Report) detailing the legal and policy basis justifying the development impact mitigation fee within the El Dorado Hills Community Services District (District).
-The fee was updated in 2023, by adoption of Resolution 057-2023 (Legistar file 23-0437).
+The current fees are based on a Fee Nexus Study and Report (“Report”) detailing the legal and policy basis justifying the development impact mitigation fee within the District.
+The fee was updated in 2018, by adoption of Resolution 135-2018 (Legistar File 18-1034).

-Resolution 135-2018 did not include a provision for automatic annual inflationary adjustments to the fee because any increase to the fee must be made by resolution of the Board of Supervisors at a noticed public hearing, pursuant to the Mitigation Fee Act.
-The District recommended, and the Board has adopted, annual adjustments in the fee in 2022 (Resolution 069-2022) and in 2023 (Resolution 057-2023).
+Resolution 135-2018 did not include a provision for automatic annual inflationary adjustments to the fee because any increase to the fee must be made by resolution of the Board of Supervisors at a notice public hearing, pursuant to the Mitigation Fee Act.
+The District recommended, and the Board has adopted, annual adjustments in the fee in 2022 (Resolution No. 069-2022 and in 2023 (Resolution No. 057-2023).

 Click here for full text